How the “Wealth Effect” creates Wealth Disparity.

 The Fed’s “strong and creative measures” would inflate stock prices, which would lead those holding stocks to feel wealthier and more confident, and then they’d spend a little more, and some droplets of this might trickle down to the people that are working in the real economy.

-The National Bureau of Economic Research (NBER) did a study on the Wealth Effect, trying to quantify it, to determine how much richer the rich have to become to have x% impact on the overall economy, and how long this boost lasts before it fades.
+The National Bureau of Economic Research (NBER) did a study on the Wealth Effect, to quantify how much richer the rich have to become to have x% impact on the overall economy, and how long this boost lasts before it fades.

 “The ‘wealth effect’ is the notion that when households become richer as a result of a rise in asset values, such as corporate stock prices or home values, they spend more and stimulate the broader economy,” the NBER said.

-And yes, after making about 10% of the population a lot richer and producing immense concentration of wealth at the top 1%, and mind-boggling concentrations of wealth among the truly rich and at the billionaire level.
+It makes 10% of the population a lot richer, producing immense concentration of wealth at the top 1%, and mind-boggling concentrations of wealth among the truly rich and at the billionaire level.
 After which there may be some muted trickle-down effects on the rest of the economy.